Last updated on January 18th, 2022 at 09:22 am

 Of course, even if patients don’t undergo surgery, they’re still likely, at some point, to suffer pain or complications from scoliosis, especially if they’ve taken a “wait and see” approach to treatment.
 What, then, is the best way to avoid these problems and complications?

 While bracing just tries to control the curve by brute force, ScoliSMART’s innovative approach tries to retrain the brain that controls the muscles around the spine to “hold” the spine in a proper way.
 This process is multifaceted, and it begins by clearing the neural pathways between the brain and the muscles around the spine.
-Neurotransmitters are chemicals that act like police officers, keeping these pathways clear.
+Neurotransmitters are chemicals that act as police officers, keeping these pathways clear.
 If a patient’s neurotransmitters aren’t balanced, it’s possible the brain isn’t getting the right messages out to the body.
-Our treatment plan begins by developing the right diet for each patient, balancing their neurotransmitters, and clearing their neural pathways.
+Our treatment plan begins by developing the proper diet for each patient, balancing their neurotransmitters, and clearing their neural pathways.

 The last piece of the ScoliSMART treatment plan is the Scoliosis Activity Suit.
-It’s not a brace, but a suit that moves with your body, accentuating the effectiveness of the exercises and enabling your muscles to gradually and naturally readjust your spine.
+It’s not a brace but a suit that moves with your body, accentuating the effectiveness of the exercises and enabling your muscles to gradually and naturally readjust your spine.

 If scoliosis is treated proactively, it’s possible to avoid the worst consequences.
-With noninvasive exercises that use the body’s own strength, ScoliSMART’s treatment plan is designed to stop curve progression – and thus stop any pain and deformities that develop from a severe curve.
+With noninvasive exercises that use the body’s strength, ScoliSMART’s treatment plan is designed to stop curve progression – and thus stop any pain and deformities that develop from a severe curve.
 They will also make surgery – which is invasive, expensive, and ineffective – unnecessary.
-If you or someone you love has been diagnosed with idiopathic scoliosis, don’t wait and see – get the right information, and then get in touch with ScoliSMART today!
+If you or someone you love has been diagnosed with idiopathic scoliosis, don’t wait and see – get the correct information, and then get in touch with ScoliSMART today!

-Additional Read – Scoliosis and Pregnancy: What You Need to Know
+Additional Read – Scoliosis, and Pregnancy: What You Need to Know